Pinned

 Activating YOUR courage and empowering YOUR personal leadership is my PURPOSE.
 And I'm damn good at it. ;)

 I am more passionately driven to create positive change in peoples lives than you can POSSIBLY fathom.
 It breaks my heart to watch people suffer when there's a way out.
 So if you're ready for real change?
 Real results?
-And to have a fucking fun time along the way?
+And to have fun along the way?
 I'm your girl.

 Oh, I’ll also hold you accountable and remind you why you started...'cause you'll forget at least once. ;)